Employers digging beyond the social status

 Finally, once the social platforms have been screened, information put together and the interview is conducted; go with your gut feeling.
 If it doesn’t feel right, it probably isn’t.

 When Sarah isn’t busy meeting clients and deadlines with Prototype, she’s got her detective cap on; finding new social networks as well as testing out new features and spreading the word along the way.
-You can reach her at [email protected]
+You can reach her [email protected]